 This study has some limitations.
-Even though we received a relatively high number of responses that were quite distributed across countries and work sectors, our convenience sample is not representative and does not allow for reliable generalization.
-Additionally, for most countries (n=33, 69%) only one opinion was collected, while for the others we had several questionnaires and interviews available.
+Even though we received a relatively high number of responses distributed across countries and work sectors, our convenience sample is not representative and does not allow for reliable generalization.
+Additionally, for most countries (n=33, 69%) only one opinion was collected, while for the others several questionnaires and interviews were available.
 Furthermore, due to chronically poor rabies surveillance and variable levels of dog vaccination in most rabies endemic countries, the 3-tier classification system that we used is intended as tentative, and functional to this study only.
-Finally, even though the initial manual cleaning of the survey answers was done systematically and the entire process was repeated twice to minimize error, it involved some subjectivity.
+Finally, even though the initial manual cleaning of the survey answers was done systematically and the entire process was repeated to minimize error, it involved subjectivity.
 Similarly, coding was done by only one person, and reflexivity and subjectivity were an integral part of the process.

 Conclusions

 Although difficult to quantify, the impact of the first year of the COVID-19 pandemic on rabies and rabies control efforts appears significant.
 All the components of the current One Health-grounded strategy to eliminate dog-mediated human rabies were affected, but dog vaccination was the most severely disrupted.
-Considering the number of years usually necessary for dog vaccination programs to mature and scale up, it is recommended that, as soon as possible, efforts are intensified.
+Considering the number of years necessary for dog vaccination programs to mature and scale up, it is recommended that, as soon as possible, efforts are intensified.
 Areas of particular attention, and possible innovation, are:

 Strengthening the emphasis on the Zero by 30 goal;

-Ring-fencing dedicated rabies budgets for uninterrupted procurement of dog and human vaccines;
+Ring-fencing dedicated rabies budgets for long-term uninterrupted animal and human vaccine procurement;

-Identification of the most cost-effective and sustainable methods to meet the needs and challenges of different populations in having their dogs vaccinated;
+Identification of the most cost-effective and sustainable methods to meet the needs and challenges of different communities in having their dogs vaccinated;

 Implementation of cross-border dog vaccination campaigns;

-Development of systems to increase access to post-exposure prophylaxis and to support IBCM, and build participatory disease surveillance;
+Development of systems to increase access to post-exposure prophylaxis and support IBCM, and build participatory disease surveillance;

-Design of a practical rabies awareness packages that target children and their parents, who typically make decisions on medical care and dog keeping.
+Design of practical rabies awareness packages that target children and their parents, who typically make decisions on medical care and dog keeping.

 References